 What Will Happen to R22 and How it Affects You

-If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably learn.
+If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably find out more.
 R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly critical.
 Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly known as Freon*, and is referred to by the EPA as HCFC-22.
-In this blog, we’ll use the name R22.
+In this guide, we’ll use the name R22.
 This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

 Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
-Not cool.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+Not a great thing.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of lots of ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is recognized as one of the worst offenders.

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
-By the beginning of 2010 the production and import of R22 decreased.
-However, servicing current, existing equipment is still allowed if there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.
+In 2003, the phase out of R22 production and imports launched.
+By the beginning of 2010 the production and import of R22 was reduced.
+However, servicing current, existing equipment is still permitted if there is an available supply of R22.
+To ensure the public’s compliance with the new law, all sales of R22 must be bought by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.